rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 ## Modern Eisegesis

 While it's not surprising that non-Christians would ignore the warning from Revelation 22:18, it is unfortunate that many Christians dispense with this warning and add to the words of the Book of Revelation with moderm eisegesis, that is, interpreting the passage using modern concepts that simply did not exist in the ancient world
-(from when this book was written).
+(from when Apokalypsis/Revelation was written).

-For example, the notion of a precise 1,000 years did not exist in the original passage.
+For example, the notion of a precise 1,000 years did not exist in the original text.
 Zero as a number and a placeholder did not exist.
 And perhaps coincidentally, when zero was finally adopted in the west, that was about the same time that chiliasm emerged (during the early scholastic period).

 Prior to that, and through all of church history, ***chilia etē*** was understood symbolically as an age or an era.
 The same way we say "back in the day" to refer to a period of time and not a literal 1 day, ***ta chilia etē*** was referring to an age, specifically the *messianic age*.

-The interesting part of this passage was not the thousand years, but rather the referenced old testament messianic prophecies (such as from the Book of Daniel) -- which would have been common knowledge to the people in the early church.
+The interesting part of this passage was not the thousand years, but rather the references to old testament messianic prophecies (such as from the Book of Daniel) -- which would have been common knowledge to the people in the early church.
 To the early Christians, this era known as *ta chilia etē* **was** the messianic age, the penultimate age before final judgment, the time between the first and second coming of Christ.

 Contrast this with modern millennialist views which do not reference the *messianic age* at all, because they need a separate age from the millennium.
 In practice they'll refer to our current age as the *"church age"* which is separate from a future *messianic age* -- effectively inventing a new age to match their eisegesis.